lightbiosurface.com

 Why this session matters

-Researchers at different career stages are encouraged to participate, especially those whose work bridges
+Researchers at different career stages are encouraged to participate, especially those whose work bridges fundamental light–matter interaction studies with practical biomedical or environmental applications.

 Contact

-Prof. Dror Fixler
+Prof. Dror Fixler Tel Aviv University

 Email: fixeled@tauex.tau.ac.il